-At eConnect, we specialize in providing intelligent AI and facial recognition technology for casinos and gaming operations all around the world—and for many of our customers, the results have been significant gains in fraud prevention, AML compliance, and profit maximization across the gaming floor.
+At eConnect, we specialize in providing intelligent AI and facial matching technology for casinos and gaming operations all around the world—and for many of our customers, the results have been significant gains in fraud prevention, AML compliance, and profit maximization across the gaming floor.

-Most facial recognition technology is based on three major components: facial detection, facial capture, and facial match technologies.
+Most facial matching technology is based on three major components: facial detection, facial capture, and facial match technologies.
 While each offers its own unique benefits, the three together provide a complete profile of each guest who walks through your casino doors.

 This is more advanced technology than you might think, perhaps because it’s something we’ve been doing every day of our lives.
 Through human evolution, our brains have actually developed a natural instinct to make out human faces in our environment.
 This is why we sometimes also associate face-shaped objects as human faces—it’s something we’re simply meant to be able to do well.